Aruba (AW)

 The application is filed at the Bureau of Intellectual Property in Aruba.

-The application has to be filed in triplicate.
+The application is filed in triplicate.
 Applications must be filled out on forms fixed by the Bureau (obtainable at the Bureau).
 Applications will be considered not filed as long as the application fee has not been paid.
 Said application fee is not reimbursable.

 Multi-class applications are possible.